The Declarative/Procedural Model: Understanding Language and Memory

 Formulating the Declarative/Procedural Model

-As Dr. Ullman analyzed the results of his experimental study participants, he observed striking contrasts in the types of language impairments seen across different neurological disorders.
-While Alzheimer’s patients mostly displayed impairments in learning and retrieving words from their mental lexicon, Parkinson’s patients displayed more grammatical errors.
+As Dr. Ullman analyzed his study participants, he noted striking contrasts in the types of language impairments seen with various neurological disorders.
+Alzheimer’s patients primarily displayed issues with learning and retrieving words, while those with Parkinson’s showed more grammatical errors.

 Scientific and Practical Applications of The DP Model